The Persistence of Retracted Papers on Wikipedia: Empirical Setup

 \subsubsection{Assumptions}

-Our approach to identifying correction events, which is based on a dual-track search for either Complete Removal or In-Text Retraction Acknowledgment, relies on several working assumptions: \begin{itemize} \item {Wikipedia editors typically choose either in-text retraction acknowledgment or removal as a correction strategy for retracted citations.} \item {Once corrected, a citation remains corrected in that same form throughout subsequent revisions.} \item {The retraction-related keyword or phrase, once added, remains consistent in subsequent revisions.} \item {The presence or absence of a citation is reliably reflected in the article’s main text and references.} \end{itemize} By applying this methodology, we estimate the time from retraction to correction for each citation, enabling us to assess both the speed and consistency of Wikipedia’s response to retracted science.
+Our approach to identifying correction events, which is based on a dual-track search for either Complete Removal or In-Text Retraction Acknowledgment, relies on several working assumptions: \begin{itemize} \item {Wikipedia editors typically choose either in-text retraction acknowledgment or removal as a correction strategy for retracted citations.} \item {Once corrected, a citation typically remains corrected in that same form throughout subsequent revisions, allowing for brief reversals consistent with our three-revision tolerance.} \item {The retraction-related keyword or phrase, once added, is typically consistent in subsequent revisions, though it may be reworded or replaced (e.g., synonym substitution or text restructuring).
+In our manual validation (Section~\ref{sec:validation}), we found that remaining mismatches primarily stem from such rewriting dynamics or shifts between In-Text Acknowledgment and Complete Removal; we corrected the identified cases in the final analytical dataset.} \item {The presence or absence of a citation is reliably reflected in the article’s main text and references.} \end{itemize} By applying this methodology, we estimate the time from retraction to correction for each citation, enabling us to assess both the speed and consistency of Wikipedia’s response to retracted science.